Cheng-Hsuan Wu Principal Architect, office aaa

-Since the late 1990s, Valerio Ogiati has been regarded as one of Switzerland's most independent and representative architects.
-In addition to his professional practice, he has taught at ETH in Switzerland, AA in the United Kingdom, Cornell and Harvard GSD in the United States, and the Accademia di Architettura di Mendrisio in Switzerland.
+Since the late 1990s, Olgiati has been regarded as one of Switzerland’s most independent and representative architects.
+Beyond his professional practice, he has taught at the Swiss Federal Institute of Technology (ETH) in Zurich, the Architectural Association (AA) School in the UK, Cornell University, the Harvard Graduate School of Design in the US, andthe Accademia di Architettura di Mendrisio in Switzerland.

 Since the late 1990s, Valerio Olgiati (1958-) has been regarded as one of the most independent and representative architects in Switzerland.
 Taiwanese architect Cheng-Hsuan Wu applies Olgiati's "Iconographic Autobiography" as a framework to introduce a series of themes that deeply influenced his design.
 These include the aesthetic manipulation from his famous architect father Rudolf Olgiati(1910 - 1995), the influence of the Analogue Architecture school at ETH Zurich led by Aldo Rossi (1931-1997), inspiration from his travels in Japan and encounters with traditional architecture and the Shinohara School, and the unique use of "house-shape".
 Wu further contrasts Olgiati's concrete structures in his design of the musician's studio with his large-scale architectural proposals, demonstrating Olgiati's precise and comprehensive architectural ideals.